moby/moby/docs/sources/introduction/technology.md

 Docker also makes use of another technology called `cgroups` or control groups.
 A key need to run applications in isolation is to have them contained, not just in terms of related filesystem and/or dependencies, but also, resources.
-Control groups allow the functionality to fairly share available hardware resources to containers and if asked, set up to limits and constraints (e.g. limiting the memory to a maximum of 128 MBs).
+Control groups allow Docker to fairly share available hardware resources to containers and if asked, set up to limits and constraints, for example limiting the memory to a maximum of 128 MBs.

 ### UnionFS